Invicton-Labs/terraform-null-conditional-trigger/README.md

 But the problem is that the `random_id` will only be re-created when the input variable is *different* than it was on the previous `terraform apply`.
 We want it to regenerate when provided and set to `true`, and keep the old one when it's not provided or is set to `false`.
 That is to say, if I run `terraform apply -var="regenerate_id=true"` repeatedly, it should generate a new ID *each time*, and as soon as I run `terraform apply` without that input variable, it should stop generating a new ID.

-You might say "OK, well let's generate a new `keeper` value when the input variable is set to `true`, something like this:
+You might say "OK, well let's generate a new `keeper` value when the input variable is set to `true`," something like this:
 ```
 variable "regenerate_id" {
   description = "Whether to generate a new random ID."